Invasive Plants and Agricultural Pest Management

 Land managers are increasingly concerned with the spread of selected highly invasive weeds to new areas such as natural areas, rivers and wetlands.
 Work is being done to address the introduction and spread of invasive weeds to these high-value areas through construction practices, seeding specifications and weed free products.

 The Division of Agriculture has certification programs in place for both forage and gravel materials, offering producers and gravel pit managers the opportunity to have their sites certified during the growing season.
-Each program is based on NAWMA standards and is adapted to Alaska.
+Each program is based on NAISMA standards and is adapted to Alaska.